aliakoe1/DH110/README.md

 Here is an idea of what the prototype is like:
 <br>
-Navigating the main feed:
+Navigating the main feed: <br>
 <img src = "https://github.com/aliakoe1/DH110/blob/main/Assignment7/a7/task1.gif" width = "250" height = "500">
 <br>
-Navigating the group channel and other tabs:
+Navigating the group channel and other tabs: <br>
 <img src = "https://github.com/aliakoe1/DH110/blob/main/Assignment7/a7/3task.gif" width = "250" height = "500">